Home Renovation Novels to Revamp Your Reading

 But soon, Claire and Scott develop a mutual respect that borders on attraction.
 Scott helps Claire realize that not all men are scumbags.
 And Scott finds himself dragging his feet on the finishing touches because he’s not quite ready to move on to the next job.

-This book is the second in a rom com trilogy that readers say has a surprising amount of emotional depth.
+This book is the second in a rom-com trilogy that readers say has a surprising amount of emotional depth.
 Each book in the series centers on a woman who was cheated by Claire’s ex-husband.
-If you know you’ll want to read all three, it’s best enjoy them in order, but Love on Lexington Avenue also reads well as a standalone.
+If you know you’ll want to read all three, it’s best to enjoy them in order, but Love on Lexington Avenue also reads well as a standalone.

 Back in the Burbs